 How do I get a dedicated (fixed) IP?

-If you sign up for NordLayer's dedicated server option, you receive your dedicated IP and a server that will serve only you and your business.
+If you sign up for NordLayer's Server with a dedicated IP option, you receive your dedicated IP that will serve only you and your business.

 Senior Creative Copywriter